9AD589B1/StatisticalInferenceCourseProjectGSS/stat_inf_project.md

 We can see multiple indications of signifance between groups.
 What's compelling is that significant differences don't exist between "moderate" and "liberal," or "moderate" and "conservative" but the two "slightly" based views do have signifance when compared to "moderate."

 Furthermore, we do see significant differences between liberal and conservative alignments, but interestingly enough, not between the extreme ends of the spectrum.

+Additional research topics could include unpacking the political view further, with additional dimensions such as social and fiscal views within each political view.
+This would enable multi-variarate analysis to increase understanding of the between-group variance, e.g. an extremely conserative individual may not fiscally conservative, and this could explain why the median income is lower for said group.